sematext/sematext-agent-java/docs/metrics-yaml-format.md

         * `dbVerticalModel`: `true` if the each metric is present its own row.
 Default value is `false`, which means all metrics are present in single row, where each column represents a metric.
 For more info refer to [DB Vertical Model](#db-vertical-model)
-        * `dbAdditionalConnectionParams` - Any additional connection params that need to passed to the DB connection.
+        * `dbAdditionalConnectionParams` - Any additional connection params to be passed to the DB connection.
     * JSON data source
         * `server` - The protocol, hostname and port sections of the HTTP URL to query for metrics.
 Typically passed from setup script.
         * `url`: The path to query metrics.
 For example, if the metrics are exposed via `http://localhost:9090/node/stats`